Toygarr/Toygarr/README.md

 ## About me

 * I study and research on neuroengineering and behavior in [Tactile Research Laboratory](https://bme.boun.edu.tr/tactile-research-laboratory) located in the Institute of Biomedical Engineering at Boğaziçi University.
-* Specifically, work on spinal cord injuries and gait analyses of rats.
+* Specifically, work on spinal cord injuries and computational gait analyses of rats.
 We realize the experiments at [Vivarium](https://lifesci.boun.edu.tr/en/vivarium).
 * I'm a senior student in Computer Engineering at Yildiz Technical University.

 I try to find my true love in the [Path of Neuroscience](https://github.com/Toygarr/neuroscience).
 This repository includes my pains, tears and lots of knowledge to may help you find a way to start neuroscience as a non-bio background individual.
 I mostly update daily or in a few days.